SkymayBlue/U-CAN_CRPS_Model/README.md

 Distributed under the GPL-2.0 License License.
 See LICENSE for more information.
 # Contact
 Meizhen Wu - wumeizhen@genomics.cn
-if any bugs, can create an issue!
+if any bugs, concat or create an issue!